atomdmac/zombie-sim/README.md

-zombie-sim
+Outbreak Sim
 ==========

 A really stupid zombie apocalypse sim/toy.
+There are many of these already made but this one is mine.
+(Awwwww!)